cycleready/cycleready-web/README.md

 Work on that feature, then create a pull request to `cycleready-web/develop`

 We'll review, then merge into `develop`.
 When there are enough features, we'll pull `develop` into `master` and it'll deploy to heroku and be live.

+##Heroku staging

+[cyleready-stage](https://cycleready-stage.herokuapp.com) is the live development version, which you can deploy your local branch to test it out.
+See @thfield to get added to heroku as a collaborator so you can use it.
+See issue #16 for links to how it was set up.

+`git push stage develop:master` is the command you're probably looking for.